Eneco/landscaper/README.md

 ## Example Use Case

 We, at Eneco, have setup a git repository with the inputs to the landscaper.
 During CI, non-master branches are Landscaped `--dry-run` to validate the inputs.
 After a pull request is reviewed, the changes are merged into `master` after which the Landscaper applies the new desired state.

+## Contributing

+We'd love to accept your contributions!
+Please use GitHub pull requests: fork the repo, develop and test your code, submit a pull request.
+Thanks!